The generalized Hierarchical Gaussian Filter: Theory: Introducing value coupling

 \subsection{The belief update equations for value coupling}

-An agent employing a generative model of the kind described above to do perceptual inference holds a belief about the current value of each of the states (i.e., every $x$) of this model on every trial (time point).
-We describe this belief about state~$x$ on trial~$k$ as a Gaussian distribution, fully characterized by its mean~$\mu^{(k)}$ and its inverse variance, or precision, $\pi^{(k)}$ on a given trial~$k$.
+An agent employing a generative model of the kind described above to do perceptual inference holds a belief about the current value of each of the states (i.e., every $x$) of this model at every time point $k$.
+We describe this belief about state~$x$ at time $k$ as a Gaussian distribution, fully characterized by its mean~$\mu^{(k)}$ and its inverse variance, or precision, $\pi^{(k)}$ at time~$k$.

-In the approximate inversion of the generative model for volatility coupling, \citet{mathys2011} derived a set of simple, one-step update equations that represent the approximately Bayes-optimal trialwise changes in these beliefs in response to incoming stimuli.
-Repeating this derivation for the case of value coupling similarly leads us to simple one-step equations for updating beliefs about states that serve as value parents (for the full derivation of these equations, please see \hyperref[sec:appvalue]{Appendix~\ref*{sec:appvalue}}).
-Assuming state $x_b$ is a value parent to state $x_a$ with a coupling strength $\alpha_{b,a}$ (i.e., the coupling function defined by equation~\ref{eq:valuecoupling}), then the new posterior belief about state $x_b$ after observing a new input at trial $k$ is given by:
+In the approximate inversion of the generative model for volatility coupling, \citet{mathys2011} derived a set of single-step update equations that represent the approximately Bayes-optimal changes in these beliefs in response to incoming stimuli.
+Repeating this derivation for the case of value coupling similarly leads us to simple one-step equations for updating beliefs about states that serve as value parents (for the full derivation of these equations, cf. \hyperref[sec:appvalue]{Appendix~\ref*{sec:appvalue}}).
+Assuming state $x_b$ is a value parent to state $x_a$ with a coupling strength $\alpha_{b,a}$, then the new posterior belief about state $x_b$ after observing a new input at time step $k$ is given by: